Daniel-KM/Omeka-S-module-Internationalisation/README.md

 Installation
 ------------

+It is recommended to install the php extension `intl` to localize some strings, in particular dates.
+It may or may not be installed by default on your server, so check the system information in the bottom of the admin board of Omeka.

 This module may use the optional module [`Generic`] if installed.

 The module uses external libraries, so use the release zip to install it, or use